Axway/amplify-instant-gateway/content/en/docs/installation/_index.md

 description: Install Amplify Gateway.
 ---

-In this section, you will learn about the various different ways of installing and running Amplify Gateway:
+In this section, you will learn about the various different ways of installing and running Amplify Gateway